 If you are a full-fledged writer, you must be aware of the concept of a ghostwriter.
 A ghostwriter is hired to write on literary or journalistic topics, while someone else gets the credit or ownership of the content they produce.
-Many writers feel apprehensive taking these kinds of projects, as they won’t showcase their capability to the world, hence, no fame and riches.
+Many writers feel apprehensive about taking these kinds of projects, as they won’t showcase their capabilities to the world, hence, no fame and riches.

-However, for others such as introverts, the prospect of someone else taking the credit while they stay in the shadow and get paid is acceptable.
+However, for others, such as introverts, the prospect of someone else taking the credit while they stay in the shadow and get paid is acceptable.
 You don’t necessarily have to be an introvert to go for ghostwriting.

 Here are the pros and cons that writers can examine and decide for themselves if they want to turn into a ghostwriter or not.

 1. Most Authors Aren’t Able to Make a Fortune

 In reality, traditional authors whose work primarily consists of publications are never able to sell over 3000 books.
 Selling a work or book with your name is highly unlikely you’ll be able to generate a considerable response from the audience, eventually no lucrative returns in hand.